Previous Post: Day 1 – From Sucker Creek Landing To Lafleche Point

 - Natural Resources Canada 1:50,000 topos: Noelville 041 I 01; Nipissing 031 I 04

 Day 2 – and our first full day on the water.
 Our goal for the day was to paddle east on Lake Nipissing to Canoe Pass and then head south to the first decent campsite we found.
-Conditions were ideal – almost no wind and mostly sunny all day as we paddled along the south shore of West Bay and then east past a string of islands until we came to the single largest island in the lake, Sandy Island.
+Conditions were ideal – almost no wind and mostly sunny all day as we paddled along the south shore of West Bay and then continued east past a string of small islands until we came to the single largest island in the lake, Sandy Island.

 As noted in the Day 1 post, less than a kilometer from our Day 1 CS we found a much better one at Lafleche Point itself.
 About an hour later we would check out another site as we were paddling through Hay Narrows, the entrance of West Bay.